Testing with McpAssured

 Creating Test Clients

-McpAssured provides three transport-specific client types.
+McpAssured provides four transport-specific client types.

 SSE Transport Client